Solana Bridge:

 Centralized vs. Decentralized Bridges

 Bridges can be either centralized or decentralized.
-Centralized options may offer speed and convenience but require you to trust a third party with your assets.
-Decentralized bridges provide a trustless alternative, with security managed by smart contracts, making them a preferred choice for those who prioritize user control.
+Centralized bridges may offer speed and convenience but require you to trust a third party with your assets.
+Decentralized bridges provide a trustless alternative where security is managed by smart contracts, making them a preferred option for users who prioritize control over their funds.

-Potential Risks and Disclaimer
+Potential Risks

 Frequently asked questions